-- Make yourself available for contact after the interview. - have fragmented memories of traumatic events. - experiences.
-Be respectful of the language and terminology the survivor uses. - Don't sensationalize with lurid details or exaggerate the impact on the victim. - Talk with local experts to gain insight on policy and sociological trends. - add necessary context.
+- Be prepared to connect the survivor with a local organization as a resource if needed. - Make yourself available for contact after the interview. - Don't be surprised if accounts only make partial sense.
+Due to the impact of trauma, individuals often have fragmented memories of traumatic events. - Avoid paraphrasing whenever possible.
+Try to use direct quotes to give the survivor control over their experiences.
+Be respectful of the language and terminology the survivor uses. - Don't sensationalize with lurid details or exaggerate the impact on the victim. - Talk with local experts to gain insight on policy and sociological trends. - Ask the survivor to have prior review before you publish the story.
+They may be able to point out errors or add necessary context.